-- a duty on water companies to publish near real-time information on when their storm overflows operate;
+- a new duty directly on water companies to publish near real time information - within one hour- on the operation of storm overflows.

-- a new requirement for water companies to monitor the water quality impacts of their sewage discharges and publish this information;
+- a new duty directly on water companies to monitor the water quality upstream and downstream of storm overflows and sewage disposal works.

 Separately, Ministers will also undertake a review of legislation which would require Sustainable Drainage Systems to be constructed to ministerial standards on new developments, reducing the pressure on the sewage system.

 There is also the Government's Strategic Policy Statement to Ofwat which, for the first time, sees government telling the water industry’s financial regulator that it expects water companies to take steps to “significantly reduce storm overflows”, and that it expects funding to be approved for them to do so.
 This is a very powerful tool for the Government to drive action from water companies, as it strongly influences investment decisions and financial assessment.

 This is all building towards the Government’s ambition to end pollution from storm overflows, transforming our sewerage system which has been in operation since the Victorian Era.